5byuri/sudoers-hosts-guard/README.md

 # Chattr
 Chattr can lockup tools so you can not edit or delete them whatsover, this can be combined with sudoers-hosts-guard to remove yourself from the equation

+sudoers-hosts-guard actually now uses the +a flag, which disallows anything but appending to the /etc/hosts, I then wrote a wrapper that blocks specific domains and adds them to the list but you can't remove them.
 `tba`

 # Flatpak